RumanHasan0123/Computer-Graphics/Lab_report_03/ReadMe.md

-Lab Assignment 2: Hello Triangle
+Lab Assignment 3 :

-Dr. Chowdhury is building a simple OpenGL project where a cyan-colored square is displayed on a white background.
-On top of this square, he places a cyan triangle such that the triangle shares two corner points of the square.
-He wants the OpenGL window to open with the title set as your name, and the program should close when the first letter of your name is pressed.
-Apply your knowledge to implement this behavior for his project.
+You will design an OpenGL program where three different types of triangles will be displayed on the screen: a right-angled triangle, an equilateral triangle, and an isosceles triangle.
+Each triangle should be placed on three different coordinate (like right angle in 1st coordinate,  equilateral in 2nd coordinate and  isosceles  in 3rd coordinate ) and assign 3 different color to these 3 different triangle of your choice.

 student info:
 Gazi Ruman Hasan
 0432310005101065

 6B1